Samuel Ogazi

-Samuel Ogazi (born 14 May 2006) is a Nigerian sprinter who predominantly competes over 400 metres.
-He was a bronze medalist at the 2024 African Championships and competed at the 2024 Olympic Games.
-He won the 2025 NCAA Outdoor Championships.
+Samuel Uchenna Ogazi (born 14 May 2006) is a Nigerian sprinter.
+He is the Nigerian national record holder over 400 metres and the African record holder over 400 metres indoors.
+In 2026, he won the gold medal at the Commonwealth Games and won both the NCAA Indoor Championships and NCAA Outdoor Championships titles in the United States, having also won the NCAA outdoor title in 2025.

-Early life
+Ogazi was a bronze medalist at the 2024 African Championships and competed for Nigeria at the 2024 Olympic Games and 2025 World Championships.

+Biography

 Ogazi was based as a teenager in Kaduna.
-In 2023, he accepted a scholarship to study at the University of Alabama.

-Career

-He competed in the 4 × 400 m relay at the 2022 World Athletics U20 Championships in Cali, Colombia.
+Ogazi competed in the 4 × 400 m relay at the 2022 World Athletics U20 Championships in Cali, Colombia.

-He won the 200m and 400m at the 2023 African U18 and U20 Championships in Athletics in Ndola, Zambia.
+Ogazi won the 200m and 400m at the African U18 Championships in Ndola, Zambia.
 He won gold over 200 metres and 400 metres at the Athletics at the 2023 Commonwealth Youth Games in Trinidad and Tobago.
 He also won gold in the mixed 4 × 100 m relay as his Nigerian team set a new games record.
+In 2023, he accepted a scholarship to study at the University of Alabama.